ta-data-lis/lab-bi-analysis-tableau/README.md

     1. How to interpret the insight above?
 Well, one possibility is that the company regularly runs low-cost 3-month introductory promotions targeted at men to try their services.
 Do you have other interpretation?
     1. Create another duplicate of the original Monthly Charge by Tenure visualization.
 Add the Senior Citizen dimension.
     1. Add the Senior Citizen dimension to the chart.
 What do you notice?
 Does the company charge more, less, or the same for senior citizens compared to non-senior citizens?

+Observation: We can see that the company charges more for senior citicens than for the group of non senior ones.

 7. The pricing charts we have looked at thus far makes it seem like the company is providing cheaper services to some customers based on demographics.
 However, we should also take into consideration that pricing is typically heavily dependent on services purchased (e.g. Multiple Lines and Internet Service.
 It may just be that seniors purchase more expensive services (i.e. multiple lines and type of Internet service) on average than younger customers.
 To test our theory, let's look at how pricing varies across services.
     - Create another duplicate of the original Monthly Charge by Tenure visualization.
 Add the relevant dimensions to visualize how average monthly charge varies for seniors vs non-seniors when the customer signed up for multiple lines.
 Your end product should look like this: